-To minimize backpressure on the flush line, it is also important to avoid elevation gain.
-Even a small elevation gain can reduce the filter's ability to perform an effective backwash cycle.
-If flush water must be transported to higher elevation, it is recommended to pipe the flush line to a storage tank first, and then pump out to higher elevation.
+To minimize backpressure on the flush line, it is also important to avoid elevation gain in the flush line.
+Even small elevation gains will reduce the filter's ability to perform an effective backwash cycle.
+If flush water must be transported to higher elevation, it is recommended to pipe the flush line to a storage tank first, and then pump it out to higher elevation.